-Acuity is seeking a class of entry-level Commercial Lines Underwriters to begin June 2023 at our Sheboygan, WI headquarters.
+Acuity is seeking two classes of entry-level Commercial Lines Underwriters to start in January and June 2024 at our Sheboygan, WI headquarters.
 The role of a Commercial Lines Underwriter is to select, retain and price commercial insurance risks while conforming to established underwriting policies, practices and standards.
 The Commercial Lines Underwriter provides counsel, training and assistance of a technical and professional nature on all commercial lines of insurance.
 Works with a specific group of agents as assigned in the pursuit of profitable, growing book of business.

 Reviews requests for quotations and new applications for the commercial lines of insurance.
 Obtains needed underwriting information, analyzes all available facts, and makes sound and consistent underwriting decisions, in accordance with the company's underwriting policies, practices, and standards.

 Reviews renewal business, obtains updated or additional information as needed, and makes sound and consistent decisions as to whether renewal is to be offered, and if it is at what price.

 Reviews and monitors in-force business as occasioned by requests for changes, losses, coverage additions and deletions, and other activity.
 Ensures that the risk continues to be acceptable in accordance with Acuity's underwriting standards and practices.

 Encourages and assists in the production of profitable commercial lines business by maintaining excellent working relationships with agents, the Sales Department, and other Acuity personnel.

 Rejects business which does not meet Acuity's underwriting standards and does not offer a potential for profit.
 Communicates unfavorable underwriting decisions and the reasons for such decisions in such a way as to preserve and enhance good agency relationship.

 Prices commercial lines business at a level which is adequate and as competitive as possible for the risk involved.